 The first thing you need to know is that the key to successful interviewing is PREPARATION.
-As with oral arguments, an exam, or anything else you do in law school or in your career, preparation can be the most critical component of a good performance.
+As with everything you do in law school or in your career, preparation can be the most critical component of a good performance.
 By the same token, lack of preparation can ruin your chances of getting hired.